Hot Wheel

 FISCHER ES TARSAI

-FISCHER ES TARSAI', Central Saint Martins, London
+FISCHER ES TARSAI', Central Saint Martins, London, Jan.
+2020

 FISCHER ES TARSAI was a performance that looked at a decrepit former shopping centre from early 20th century in Budapest, Hungary.
 Using Carles Santos' soundtrack for Pere Portabella's 1971 film 'Cuadecuc, Vampir'—which fictionalises behind-the-scenes footage of Jess Franco's 'Count Dracula' into a horror film in itself—the performance similarly fictionalised photographs of this building in the touristic centre of Budapest into a ghostly spectre of the city.